 This is a quick overview of a few UI component libraries you should be familiar with in your workflow.
 There are a lot more: you can always make your choice according to your personal preferences.
 The only important thing to note is if the library is regularly maintained.

-At Flatlogic we develop admin dashboard templates and React Native templates.
+At Flatlogic we develop web & mobile templates.
 We are listed among Top 20 Web Development companies from Belarus and Lithuania.
-During the last 6 years, we have successfully completed more than 30 big projects for small startups and large enterprises.
-As a team, we always have a deep desire to help our clients.
+During the last years, we have successfully completed more than 50 big projects for small startups and large enterprises.

 If you liked this article, you can read also: